-Conejo Valley Free Meal & Winter Shelter Program
+Conejo Valley Free Meal Program

 Harbor House hopes to contribute to the building of a just community where all people are included.
 We see all human beings as worthy of our time and our efforts.
 We offer referrals, resources, case management, and a hand up for those who are struggling.
 It is our goal to help all people in our community finds hope, gainful employment, affordable housing, and a sense of personal well being.
 Harbor House was formed in 2019 to address the needs of our community.
-Houses of faith will guide Harbor House with wisdom.
-Local donations will be used for local needs.
+Houses of faith guide Harbor House with their wisdom.
+Local donations are for local needs.
 We have a deep desire to serve the poor and we know them by name.